raspigam/lessons/README.md

 # Lessons
-The Lessons repository contains (links to) learning content for use within our curriculum.
+The Lessons repository contains ideas and (links to) learning content for use within our curriculum.
+A single lesson series could incorporate several of these subjects, for instance Programming with Scratch includes elements of Online Communication because the online sharing aspect of Scratch projects, refer to the Programming with Scratch chapter for details.

 ## Contents
 - [Introduction to the Raspberry Pi](raspberrypi/README.md)